-Release Date: 2019 Buy: Stadium Goods Editor’s Notes: So, these aren't technically Halloween-themed, but they dropped just two weeks after Halloween (November 16) and the otherworldly name gives us costume vibes.
+Release Date: 2019 Buy: StockX Editor’s Notes: So, these aren't technically Halloween-themed, but they dropped just two weeks after Halloween (November 16) and the otherworldly name gives us costume vibes.

 Nike Air Trainer 3 “Dracula”

-Release Date: 2020 Buy: Nike SNKRS Editor’s Notes: This fangtastic reboot of a cult-classic sneaker, unmistakably inspired by Bram Stoker’s bloodsucker, is one of the strongest Halloween releases this year.
-We can’t wait to sink our feet into a pair.
+Release Date: 2020 Buy: GOAT Editor’s Notes: This fangtastic reboot of a cult-classic sneaker, unmistakably inspired by Bram Stoker’s bloodsucker, is one of the strongest Halloween releases of 2020.
+We love to sink our feet into this pair.

 Nike Air Max 95 “Freddy Krueger”

-Release Date: 2020 Buy: Stadium Goods Editor’s Notes: Nike’s second stab at a Nightmare on Elm Street-inspired crep is covered with overt references to Freddy Krueger.
+Release Date: 2020 Buy: StockX Editor’s Notes: Nike’s second stab at a Nightmare on Elm Street-inspired crep is covered with overt references to Freddy Krueger.
 The creepy color palette, the rugged textiles, and the bloody heels have us hoping New Line Cinemas have signed off on these.

 Amiri “Skel Top”